 Organisational planning

 Another way to utilise performance appraisals is by examining previous results to understand how the company is currently performing.
 This can help managers determine future organisational goals and objectives.
-It can also help in assigning and reallocating employees to the most suitable positions based on their abilities and skills.
+It can also help assign and reallocate employees to the most suitable positions based on their abilities and skills.

 Motivational tools

-Performance appraisals leave a positive impact on motivation by identifying hard-working and high-performing employees and rewarding them for their efforts.
+Performance appraisals positively impact motivation by identifying hard-working and high-performing employees and rewarding them for their efforts.
 This job recognition gives a sense of appreciation and significance to employees.
-Similarly, identifying high performers would also allow the company to efficiently allocate promotions, bonuses, awards, and raises to those who truly deserve them.
+Similarly, identifying high performers would also allow the company to allocate promotions, bonuses, awards efficiently, and raises to those who truly deserve them.

 In addition, performance appraisal is a key feedback and communication tool.
 Upon collecting performance results, companies would be able to provide a sense of direction to those who need guidance.
 It will also allow employees to communicate their issues and difficulties in their daily tasks, which would help to improve their motivation.